Seretide is used to treat the symptoms of asthma and COPD and to prevent them from recurring. Find out how to use it safely and possible side effects.

-What is fluticasone + salmeterol?
+What is Seretide?

-- The combination is used to treat the symptoms of asthma and to prevent them from recurring.
+Seretide is a combination inhaler with two medicines, fluticasone and salmeterol mixed together in an inhaler (puffer) or an accuhaler.
+The combination is used to treat the symptoms of asthma and COPD and to prevent them from recurring.

 - Fluticasone works by preventing the swelling and irritation in the walls of the small air passages in the lungs.
 It belongs to a group of medicines known as inhaled corticosteroids.
 It is also called a preventer (because when used every day it prevents asthma attacks).